omni/tokenbridge/deployment/CONFIGURATION.md

 To deploy the monitor component there are two configuration steps required:
 1. Create the ansible configuration file `group_vars/<bridge_name>.yml` with the `MONITOR_PORT` variable.

-2. Create a configuration file `*.env` in `../monitor/configs` with the rest of the environmental variables detailed in the [monitor .env example](../monitor/.env.example).
-The monitor supports watching several bridges at the same time by creating one `.env` files for each bridge.
+2. Create a configuration file `<some-unique-name>.env` in `../monitor/configs` with the rest of the environmental variables detailed in the [monitor .env example](../monitor/.env.example).
+The monitor supports watching several bridges at the same time by creating one `env`-ended files for each bridge.

 In case the monitor component is already deployed in a host, and you want to add new bridges to watch, a new `.env` file should be added in `../monitor/configs` and run the ansible playbooks again.
 The playbook will detect that the monitor is already deployed and will only update the `config` directory.